Verifiable Learning for Robust Tree Ensembles: Experimental Evaluation

 \subsection{Take-Away Messages}

-Our experimental evaluation shows that: \begin{itemize} \item Large-spread ensembles do not sacrifice too much predictive power with respect to traditional tree ensembles.
-In particular, the accuracy of large-spread ensembles is often equal to the accuracy of traditional tree ensembles of the same size.
-Even in the few cases where accuracy decreases, it still remains way higher than the majority class of the test set.
+Our experimental evaluation shows that: \begin{itemize} \item Large-spread ensembles sacrifice some predictive power with respect to traditional tree ensembles, yet their accuracy remains way higher than the majority class of the test set.
+Even better, in several cases the accuracy of large-spread ensembles is equal to the accuracy of traditional tree ensembles.

 \item Large-spread ensembles are generally more robust than traditional tree ensembles.
 This empirical observation is a useful byproduct of the large-spread condition, which makes it harder to craft evasion attacks which are effective against multiple trees in the ensemble.